lawrennd/old_talks/_neurips/includes/impact-of-papers-seven-years-on.md

 which were accepted and rejected by the conference.
 This is dangerous, as it is quite likely that presentation at the conference may provide some form of lift to the papers' numbers of citations.
-So, the right thing to do is to look at the groups separately.
+So, the right thing to do is to look at the groups separately.}

-Looking at the accepted papers only shows a very different picture.
+\notes{Looking at the accepted papers only shows a very different picture.
 There is very little correlation between accepted papers' quality scores and the number of citations they receive.}